German government 'in the dark' about guns and neo-Nazis | DW | 15.08.2020

 The Interior Ministry also did not know how many of the confiscated weapons had been stolen from the stock of the German military.

-Last month, the Bundeswehr confirmed that it was missing more than 60,000 rounds of ammunition, and 62 kilos (137 lb) of explosives, plus another 48,000 rounds from its elite commando unit, the KSK, which was recently mired in a scandal over far-right extremism in its ranks.
+Last month, the Bundeswehr confirmed that it was missing more than 60,000 rounds of ammunition and 62 kilograms (137 pounds) of explosives, plus another 48,000 rounds from its elite commando unit, the KSK, which was recently mired in a scandal over far-right extremism in its ranks.
 At the end of July, the Defense Ministry dismantled an entire KSK company as a result of the revelations.

 There has also been rising concern in Germany about the number of far-right terrorist attacks, with deadly racist shootings in Hanau and Halle in the past year.
-Two far-right extremists are currently on trial in Frankfurt formurdering conservative politician Walter Lübcke.
+Two far-right extremists are currently on trial in Frankfurt formurdering conservative politician Walter Lübcke in June 2019.

 There have also been growing concerns about networks of far-right "preppers" found to be stockpiling weapons in case of a civil conflict in Germany.